THE YEARLY READER

 Despite their reputation as one of baseball’s most heralded teams, the New York Giants continue to find complete frustration at the World Series, while major league owners otherwise keep a weary eye on an upstart third circuit, the Federal League.

 He came to the Polo Grounds one day in 1911, armed with a fortune teller’s promise of good luck for John McGraw and his New York Giants.
 But only if he pitched.

-Unlike his namesake from medieval literature, Charles Faust wasn’t selling the devil his soul to get a spot on the Giants, but rather was coming to McGraw almost as the devil himself.
+Unlike his namesake from medieval literature, Charles Faust (shown above) wasn’t selling his soul to the devil to get a spot on the Giants, but rather was coming to McGraw almost as the devil himself.
 And while the normally irascible McGraw found enough sense of humor in Faust’s uninvited presence to give him a tryout—where McGraw discovered no special talent—he was put on the roster anyway.
 Not to pitch, but to sit on the bench as a good luck charm.

 But when it came to the World Series, Faust brought no luck to New York—as proven by two consecutive Series defeats entering 1913.
 Still, McGraw gave Faust his seat on the bench, albeit less frequently.

 By 1913, the Giants had such a handle on National League competition, there seemed little need for a good luck charm in the dugout.
 Only minor tinkering was done to the roster in sporting another try at the top, as their everyday lineup stayed pat save for the inclusion of 23-year-old outfielder George Burns.
 From top to bottom, the Giants were a remarkable constant of efficiency; though leading the NL in team batting, individually they hardly dented the league’s offensive leaderboards.
 Every regular batted somewhere between .261 and .297, hit somewhere between two and five home runs, and stole somewhere between 22 and 40 bases.
 There were no superstars—nor holes—to be found in the Giants batting order.